 The Risk Management Committee assists the Board in fulfilling its responsibilities for monitoring risk exposures against the defined risk appetite and for general oversight of the risk management process.
-The Risk Management Committee is led by the CFO, and committee members include the CEO and senior management representation from the key revenue producing businesses and functional areas of Canaccord Genuity Group.
+The Risk Management Committee is led by the CFO, who also acts as the firm's Chief Risk Officer, and committee members include the CEO and senior management representation from the key revenue producing businesses and functional areas of Canaccord Genuity Group.
 The Committee identifies, measures and monitors the principal risks facing the business through review and approval of Canaccord Genuity Group's risk appetite, policies, procedures and limits/thresholds.

-The segregation of duties and management oversight are important aspects of Company's risk management framework.
+The segregation of duties and management oversight are important aspects of the Company's risk management framework.
 Canaccord Genuity Group has a number of functions that are independent of the revenue producing businesses that perform risk management activities, including the monitoring, evaluating and analyzing of risk.
 These functions include Enterprise Risk Management, Compliance, Operations, Internal Controls and Financial Analysis, Treasury, Finance and Legal.